rajeevroy21/1Fi-Assignment/README.md

 ---

-# GET /api/products
+## GET /api/products

-Returns all products from MongoDB.
+Returns all products stored in MongoDB.

 ### Request